Ramat David: History

-The kibbutz was established in 1926, and was named after David Lloyd George, who was Prime Minister of the United Kingdom when the Balfour Declaration was made.
+The kibbutz was established in 1926 and was named after David Lloyd George, who was Prime Minister of the United Kingdom when the Balfour Declaration was made.
 The German-Jewish architect Richard Kauffmann drew up plans for the design of Ramat David in 1931.

 The British author Roald Dahl landed his RAF Hurricane at the British Mandate airstrip at Ramat David early in 1941.
 He describes the German Jewish refugee children living there at that time in his autobiography Going Solo.

-On 22 May 1948 Egyptian planes attacked the airbase, damaging and destroying a number of British Royal Air Force planes.
+On 22 May 1948, Egyptian planes attacked the airbase, damaging and destroying several British Royal Air Force planes.